bhaveshwadhwani/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![Test images from internet][image7]

+Qualities that might be difficult to classify a image are discussed below:

+Image 1 : The white strip part in can be common to other images in training but shape and edges for this image can be detected as shape is unique it has positive point on that.

+Image 2 : There are many similar image like this only the central portion can be different in each signs .
+Background can be varying in each case .
+So Background and similarity can be the qualities which can cause difficulty in classification.

+Image 3 : The arrow part can be similar to other images but as image sign has its different shape , it can be distinguished and similar shapes may get confused in classification .

+Image 4 : As many images have similar edges and shapes of triangular boundary with red as dark part and white as light part that can be a similarity to other images .

+Image 5 : Similar boundary conditions and similar shape can affect the classification of such images .

+Image 6 : In this image we have outer circle dark and inner white which is similar to many images with many similar no's as "0" is part of 30,40,20,120 so if in lighting conditions image is unclear it can cause an mis-classification

+Above were few points which i considerd major points are :
+Boundaries / edges
+Similar shapes
+Lightinig conditions
+image distortion

+There can be many more conditions if more variety of images is considered  .

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).